Are Pearls Bad Luck for a Wedding? Debunking the Superstitions

 Frequently Asked Questions For Are Pearls Bad Luck For A Wedding

-Why Pearls Are Not Allowed In Wedding?
+Why Pearls Are Not Allowed In Weddings?

 Pearls are considered bad luck at weddings due to their association with tears.